 Things You Forget to Pack

 One travel-related activity that is quite stressful and tedious is packing.
-You may chalk out a list, start packing well ahead of time, and recheck your bag multiple times – you still end up missing out on one of the essential things needed for your pleasure/ business trips.
+You may read about packing hacks, chalk out a list, start packing well ahead of time, and recheck your bag multiple times – you still end up missing out on one of the essential things needed for your pleasure/ business trips.

-In our excitement and rush of going for a vacation, we forget to pack some of the most obvious and basic items in our bags.
+In our excitement and rush of going on a vacation, we forget to pack some of the most obvious and basic items in our bags.
 Nothing can be more frustrating than landing in a foreign land and realizing that you have forgotten your charger or medication at home.
 Packing vitals depend on the destination, weather, duration, activities planned, and specific needs.
-Additionally, we should not pack non-essential items and keep our luggage light, so that we do not incur any extra-baggage charges.
-However, there are some necessities that you require every-time you travel.
+Additionally, we should not pack non-essential items and keep our luggage light, so that we do not incur any extra baggage charges.
+However, there are some necessities that you require every time you travel.
 I have compiled a checklist of things you are likely to forget for a trip.

-Chargers – One of the most crucial items which are often forgotten are the chargers, especially the phone charger.
+Chargers – One of the most crucial items often forgotten is the chargers, especially the phone charger.
 In an attempt to charge our devices till the last moment, we often leave them in the socket.
-The phone chargers are frequently left in hotel rooms as well as we keep charging our devices till it is time to leave.
+The phone chargers are frequently left in hotel rooms and keep charging our devices until it is time to leave.
 Stowing an extra charger in your luggage beforehand would be a good idea as this is one item without which you cannot survive anywhere today.

 Tooth Paste/Brush – Next on the list is the humble toothpaste and toothbrush.
 They are also forgotten in our rush to finish our packing despite being right there in our washrooms.
 If you plan to stay at a hotel, you can find a complimentary replacement.
 If you are roughing it out or you are particular about your dental regime, you may have to run to a nearby shop.